freer4/elevuetor/elevuetor-js/README.md

 ## Database

-The Crust Database is a proxy that handles dot-notation access to the entire data structure defined by your Mantle model exports.
+The Elevuetor Database is a proxy that handles dot-notation access to the entire data structure defined by your Mantle model exports.

 **Example:**